 CAHN Greater Manchester aims to enable the Caribbean and African communities to improve health and well-being service delivery.
 They work with commissioners, statutory and voluntary organisations in order to improve the health and well-being of the Black community.

 Transformation Community Resource Centre, Richmond House, 11 Richmond Grove, Longsight, Manchester M13 0LN

 The Chatterbox Project is a registered charity established in 2001.
-Their aim is provide a safe and welcoming environment in which members of the community can meet new people, develop new skills or simply come in for a chat.
-They offer a range of services including: toddler groups, food banks and adult education courses.
+Their aim is to provide a safe and welcoming environment in which members of the community can meet new people, develop new skills or simply come in for a chat.
+They offer a range of services including toddler groups, food banks and adult education courses.

 0161 795 6162

 70 Booth Hall Road, Blackley, Manchester, M9 7BL

 Child Bereavement UK is a national charity working to support families and educate professionals both when a baby or child of any age dies or is dying, and when a child is facing bereavement.

 They run a national helpline, providing confidential support and information, as well as face-to-face support groups for children, parents, and families.

 They also offer training in bereavement for professionals and schools.

 Head Office: Clare Charity Centre, Wycombe Road, Saunderton, Buckinghamshire, HP14 4BF